 But where do you look to find the best jobs?

-Looking for jobs in the newspaper was soon replaced by the ever growing Internet of Things.
-Nowadays, meaning the last 15 years or so, job boards like Indeed are a fantastic resources when looking for a job opportunity.
-Most if not all job boards give you the ability to set up custom searches and to send you an email with the a list of jobs.
+Looking for jobs in the newspaper was soon replaced by the ever-growing Internet of Things.
+Nowadays, meaning the last 15 years or so, job boards like Indeed are fantastic resources when looking for a job opportunity.
+Most if not all job boards give you the ability to set up custom searches and to send you an email with a list of jobs.
 Job boards not just on the local level, but across the country and the globe.

 It can’t get any easier than this to find jobs, curated to your specifications and in the locations where you want to work.

 You found a job, but you don’t know anything about the company, pay scale, or career advancement, etc. How do you get the inside scoop?